Can you explain the coven’s seal?

 Do you use a Scourge in your rituals?

 In the traditional Gardnerian and Alexandrian systems, a scourge (flogger) is used ritually, particularly in the 1st and 2nd degree initiations.
 The scourge has existed at least since ancient Egypt, and as a punishment is referred to in Hebrew and Christian biblical texts.
 As a magickal tool, in recent times its use appears to stem largely from Gardner himself, who evidently had a bit of a penchant for such activities.
-We do use (light) scourging in initiation, and it does indeed have a significant psychological impact on the aspirant.
-If an aspirant is not comfortable with scourging, or would like to use an alternate way to achieve the same state, we are open to changing the ritual as needed.
+We have used a scourge in our initiations when we were still using the more old school Gardnerian/Alexandrian rituals, but have moved on from using them.

 It is possible to use scourging to access altered states — this is a technique that has been used for centuries, though is certainly not for everyone because it typically requires scourging much more intensely and for longer periods.